Romola Garai: 2000–2009

-2010–present
+2010–2020

 In 2011, Garai starred in the four-part BBC drama The Crimson Petal and the White based on the novel by Michel Faber.
 She was nominated for Best Actress at the 2012 BAFTA awards for the role.
 In 2011 she played Bel Rowley in the TV drama The Hour leading with Dominic West and Ben Whishaw for which she was Golden Globe nominated.
 Later that year she played the lead role of Becky in the stage play The Village Bike at the Royal Court for which she was critically lauded.

 Garai starred alongside actress Anne Hathaway and Jim Sturgess in Lone Scherfig's One Day.
 She also played the part of a drug addicted single mother in the independent British film Junkhearts with Eddie Marsan and Tom Sturridge.
 She reprised her role as Bel Rowley in the second season of The Hour, which ran from 14 November to 13 December 2012.
 In 2013 she appeared in the sci-fi film The Last Days on Mars.
 In 2015 she played Isabella in Measure for Measure at the Young Vic, with her performance described as 'astonishing', 'wonderfully impassioned' and 'thrilling'.
 That same year she had a supporting role in Suffragette written by The Hour scribe Abi Morgan, and a leading role in the 90-minute drama Churchill's Secret opposite Michael Gambon and Lindsay Duncan for ITV.

-Garai's recent Radio Drama work for BBC Radio 4 includes The Stone Tape adapted by Peter Strickland, and the lead in three of the conspiracy thriller series Tracks by Matthew Broughton.
+Garai's recent radio drama work for BBC Radio 4 includes The Stone Tape adapted by Peter Strickland, and the lead in two of the conspiracy thriller series Tracks by Matthew Broughton in 2016 and 2019.
 In 2017, she appeared in the Channel 4 miniseries Born to Kill as Jenny, the mother of a seemingly ordinary 16-year-old schoolboy who appears to have psychopathic tendencies.
 From June to September 2017 she appeared as Sarah Churchill in the London premiere of Helen Edmundson's Queen Anne.
 Garai appeared as Marin Brandt in BBC One's adaptation of the period thriller novel The Miniaturist.
 Garai starred in Ella Hickson's play The Writer at the Almeida Theatre in London from 14 April to 26 May 2018.
+In 2020 she portrayed Eleonor Marx in the movie Miss Marx by Susanna Nicchiarelli.